jonasneves/aipi510-project3/docs/DEPLOYMENT.md

 ## Cloud Hosting (GitHub Actions + Cloudflare)

 This project uses GitHub Actions runners with Cloudflare Tunnel for hosting.
+The React frontend and FastAPI backend run on the same runner.

 ### Prerequisites